OlisaMarvis/Lemp-stack-project/README.md

 Now we are going to configure our EC2 instance!
 Select the `Ubuntu Server 20.04 LTS (HVM)` as the Amazon Machine Image (AMI).

 The next step is to configure our EC2 Instance.
-W achieve this by selecting the Ubuntu Server LTS (HVM) as the Machine Image (AMI).
+We achieve this by selecting the Ubuntu Server LTS (HVM) as the Machine Image (AMI).
 Then choosing `t2 micro` as the instance type.

 ![](./lempstack/ubuntu.png)